CUP NOODLES Museum in Osaka and Yokohama with Kids

 Is the CUP NOODLES Museum Worth It?

-I’ve always enjoyed visiting the museums, and although the one in Osaka is smaller than the one in Yokohama, I still recommend visiting it, especially if you want to visit Minoh Falls on the same day.
-(I recommend visiting the falls first and then the museum because you don’t want to be carrying your noodles with you on the short hike.)
+I’ve always enjoyed visiting the CUP NOODLES museums.
+Although the one in Osaka is smaller than the one in Yokohama, I still recommend going, especially if you want to visit Minoh Falls on the same day.
+(I suggest visiting the falls first and then the museum because you don’t want to be carrying your noodles with you on the short hike.)

 If you’re looking for other things to do in Osaka, especially with kids, make sure to check out my article on places to go.